Tools & Workflow

 Advanced Selection Tools

-Object Selection, Select and Mask, and the new AI-powered Subject Selection work incredibly well.
-Nothing else comes close for complex extractions.
+Object Selection, Select and Mask, and AI-powered Subject Selection work incredibly well.
+Nothing else comes close for complex extractions and hair masking.

 Firefly AI Integration